 While it makes sense to gather as much feedback as you can about your product or service, you should identify several sensitive touchpoints on which to focus:

 - First-time website visits/ First contact on social media

-- When prospects don't convert
+- Prospects who don't convert

 These touchpoints sometimes vary across industries.
 However, getting feedback at these key touchpoints will help your company deliver a better customer experience.

 Ask For Recommendations

 Build channels that your prospects and customers can use to make suggestions on how to improve your products and services.
 What do customers like and dislike about your offer?
 What features would they like to see?
 These types of questions will give you a better idea of the types of experience your customers have with your company.

 Email surveys, social media, community pages, comment sections, and even live chat are all great channels to glean this type of information.